 Mrs. Anna Adolph was born in 1841 as Ann Elizabeth Eddy, in Wayne County, New York, not far from Rochester.
 Her parents were Alden Huggins Eddy and Anne Hickey.
 The Eddys were old New England Pilgrims, having arrived in Plymouth, Massachusetts from Cornwall in 1620.
 By her youth in the mid-1800s, the family was an undistinguished group of small landholders and local merchants.
 Anna lived at home with her parents and two brothers into her early teens.

 In the summer of 1850 the California Gold Rush was in earnest, and father Alden Eddy meant to seek out his fortune.
 He booked passage on the steamship S.S.
 Oregon with 317 other passengers (all but six were men) on a voyage from New York City to Panama to San Francisco over 55 days.
-The Oregon had an inauspicous career: first the victim of a heist—theives drilled into its safe, plugged the hole with wax, and escaped undetected—soon after converted to a lumber ship which collided with another and sank.
-It now rests at the bottom of Puget Sound.

 This Nevada City was a curious sight, not easily described.
 On account of the gold fever, all business dealings were conducted on a fraudulent basis.
 The streets swarmed with horse and gold thieves, traders and speculators, gamblers and rascals.